adolgert/Glissa.jl/docs/src/testplan.md

 ### Polynomial versus Spline

-The library rests on a few data structures, among with tests will need to translate.
+The library rests on a few data structures, among which tests will need to translate.

 1. The B-spline representation, which is a set of B-spline coefficients.
    a.
 An axis, `Float64[]` (or other type, but it's a vector.
 That's the point.).